k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 The **schema**, **table**, **fields** and **sql** input arguments of **db** Actors are case-insensitive.

 Data writing Actors can work in a batch mode.
 When the **batch** input argument is set to true, the Actor accumulates statements and performs them as a batch for better performance.
 It needs to be run in a transaction and the errors are reported as the batch is committed (every X record or on commit).
+The default batch size is set to 1,000.

 If the DB command executed by the **db** Actor fails, the actual SQL statement is sent to the log file.
 For example: